You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 In the end, this could result in issues with leadership since you may not be able to execute the meaningful strategy you were brought in to do.

-Leveraging AI or employing freelancers can be helpful to combat these restrictions.
+Leveraging AI or employing freelancers can be helpful in combating these restrictions.

 8. Transitioning out successfully